-Gavin Flying For A Cure was founded to honor Gavin Quimby (Super Gav) and to bring awareness to Metachromatic Leukodystrophy (MLD).
-MLD is a devastating, genetic, neurological disease that Gavin was diagnosed with at age three and died because of complications from treatment at age five.
+Gavin Flying For A Cure was created to honor Gavin Quimby (Super Gav) and to bring awareness to Metachromatic Leukodystrophy (MLD).
+MLD is a devastating, genetic, neurological disease that Gavin was diagnosed with at age three and died of complications from treatment at age five.
 His parents Nick and Shanna Quimby along with Senator Jeremy Miller and Minnesota's Newborn Screening Committee passed a bill named The Super Gav Act to test newborns for several rare diseases.

 Although the treatment was unsuccessful for Gavin we will always hold these wonderful people in our hearts for all that they did for us.
-The staff at the U of M Masonic Children's Hospital always had hope, strength, love and endless fight to give Gavin the best treatment possible.
-Because of this, we want to honor our son by helping other children like him by utilizing The Super Gav Act for early Newborn Screening detection for leukodystrophy and Gavin's Research Fund to keep the treatments innovative.
+The staff at the U of M Masonic Children's Hospital always had hope, strength, love, and an endless fight to give Gavin the best treatments possible.
+Because of this, we want to honor our son by helping other children like him by utilizing The Super Gav Act for early Newborn Screening detection for leukodystrophy.